defuse/flush-reload-attacks/notes/brainstorm.md

 - Can program's be *affected* by side channels?
 Yes, side channel attack programs are affected by definition.
 What else?
 (See note in defense section).

+- Is it possible to attach FLUSH+RELOAD to a *lot* of things, like libc, or a lot of different executables at the same time?
+So we just collect one massive data set, exfiltrate it, then analyse it offline?

 Defense
 -------